roymasad/Unreal-Snow-Deformation/README.md

 # Unreal-Snow-Deformation
-Snow Deformation BluePrint for Unreal Engine
+Snow Deformation BluePrint for Unreal Engine 4

 Code Roy Massaad

 License MIT

-Description:
+**Description:**

-This is BluePrint system i put in together in 2016 to enable snow deformation
+This is a BluePrint system i put in together in 2016 to enable snow deformation

 Last tested and still working on Unreal Engine 4.25.3

-What is in the repository:
+**What is in the repository:**

 -Sample Project with 1 level using a third person game controller

-Features of Snow blueprint:
+**Features of Snow blueprint:**

 -Supports flat and curved surfaces